Jiajing Emperor: Taoist pursuits

 Yellow glazed pot and cover with hidden streak designs from the official kiln.
 Jiajing era.
 Excavated from Dadao tomb, Huangzhou.

 From the beginning of his reign, the Jiajing Emperor was drawn to the Taoist faith, with its focus on supernaturalism and the pursuit of immortality.
 This may have been influenced by his childhood spent in Huguang, whose people were known for their superstitious beliefs.
 The Jiajing Emperor's support of Taoism was not without limits.
-In 1527, ministers and grand secretaries Gui E, Fang Xianfu, Yang Yiqing, and Huo Tao proposed stricter regulations for the establishment of new Taoist and Buddhist temples and monasteries.
+In 1527, Grand Secretary Yang Yiqing, along with ministers Gui E, Fang Xianfu, and Huo Tao, proposed stricter regulations on the establishment of new Taoist and Buddhist temples and monasteries.
 They also suggested the abolition of nunneries and temples, the confiscation of their property, and the return of Buddhist and Taoist nuns and priests to secular life.
 (Note: The event was motivated by the desire for moral reform in society.
 Monasteries were seen as places where people gathered for sexual purposes by ministers.)
 The Emperor signed the decree that was prepared.
 (Note: According to the proposal, the old priestesses were to be relocated to the Baoming ('Protecting the Ming [dynasty]') Temple near Beijing.
 The Emperor agreed, rejecting the idea that the "witch-priestess" presented to Baoming Temple could protect the dynasty.
-The abolition of this temple faced protests from two empress dowagers: the mothers of the Jiajing Emperor and the Zhengde Emperor.
+The abolition of this temple faced protests from the two empress dowagers: his mother Lady Jiang and his aunt Lady Zhang.
 As a faithful son and nephew, the Emperor was unable to oppose their wishes, and the temple was preserved.
-The close relationships between the temple, eunuchs, and women of the imperial palace played a role in the intervention of the two empress dowagers.)
+The close relationships between the temple, eunuchs, and women of the imperial palace played a role in the intervention of the empress dowagers.)
 As the Emperor had no heir in the first ten years of his reign, some high-ranking officials suggested that Taoist prayers and rituals could solve the problem.
 This piqued his interest, which only intensified after the assassination attempt in 1542.